-In addition to basic salary, set out below and in Appendix 1, are details of other elements of 'additional pay' which are chargeable to UK Income Tax and do not solely constitute reimbursement of expenses incurred in the fulfillment of duties;
+In addition to basic salary, set out below and in Appendix 1, are details of other elements of 'additional pay' which are chargeable to UK Income Tax and do not solely constitute reimbursement of expenses incurred in the fulfillment of duties.

-Currently two Chief Officers receive an Essential Car User allowance.
+Currently two Chief Officers receive an Essential Car User allowance .
 This policy is for those employees that meet the requirements as set out in our Car Allowances Policy.

 The Executive Director who is the Council's Returning Officer receives an Election Allowance.
 This allowance is set by central government.
 It varies each year depending on the number and type of elections in the year.
-A portion of this allowance has been shared with the Monitoring Officer in 2013/14.
+A portion of this allowance was shared with the Monitoring Officer in his capacity as Deputy Returning Officer in 2014/15.

-For an exceptional piece of work or an exceptional achievement, a Chief Officer may be awarded an honorarium.
+For an exceptional piece of work or an exceptional achievement, a Chief Officer may potentially be awarded an honorarium.
 An honorarium is either a one off payment or can be a monthly allowance for a temporary period.
+None were awarded in 2014/15.

-These elements of remuneration for 2014/15 are set out in Appendix 1.
+These elements of remuneration for 2015/16 are set out in Appendix 1.